 - Candidate Statement.
 Applicants are required to demonstrate the motivation, academic potential, and ability to undertake work at the University of Chicago by writing a candidate statement (typed, double-spaced, not to exceed four pages) describing his or her interest.

-- Applicants with international transcripts must provide an English translation with their application.
-An official course-by-course evaluation of transcripts may be requested through an accredited NACES member.
+- Applicants with international transcripts must provide English translation with their application.
+An official course-by-course evaluation of transcripts is required and should be requested through an accredited NACES member.
 A course-by-course evaluation will translate courses, degree, and grades to U.S. equivalency.
 Please visit http://www.naces.org/members.htm for more details.
+Evaluation reports should be mailed to: The Graham School of Continuing Liberal and Professional Studies; Attention - Graduate Admissions; 1427 East 60th Street, Second Floor; Chicago, Illinois 60637.
+Credentialing agencies may also submit electronically to email@example.com.
+A course-by-course evaluation report will be considered an official academic transcript from your home institution.

 - Resume or CV